100 Individuals: Carolyn Dobbins Continued

-CB: You use an interesting device: the “patient self” tells her life story to her “therapist self.”
-Talk about this.
+CB: You use an interesting device: the "patient self" tells her life story to her "therapist self."

 CD: I always wanted to tell someone my story and, for the longest, I knew it had to be a therapist.
 I had to keep it quiet, which I will explain later in this interview.
 That is rather ironic, seeing as how I published my story (Things change.)
 I wanted a therapist who would listen, encourage me and not set limits on me.
 Mainly, I am both a consumer and professional, and so it just came about rather naturally that I would write the book the way I did.

 CB: You were a top, nationally ranked Alpine skier in your teens.

 So often the illnesses cut us off in the prime of our young lives.

 Do you feel young adults need more and better services?

 How effective were the treatments you were given?

 Your story shows these illnesses are equal opportunity disablers of our young.